Where is KAS based?

 Plastic yarn needles for sewing up and crochet hooks: size 4.00 mm.
 The Gogos use the hooks to crochet around the finished blankets to create a sturdy edge.

 What can I do to spread the word?

 Spreading the word is also of vital importance to KAS.
 We are a grass-roots movement, and our success depends on getting more members - both crafters and non-crafters!
-We have Promotional Material that you can use.
+We have Promotional Materials you can use.
 Share the news at knitting circles, yarn shops, online forums, anywhere crafters might be.
 KAS is also a great fit for retirement villages and homes, where many of our most talented crafty members reside.
 If you're involved with a retiree community, why not let them know about KAS?